The Acaia Lunar has long been regarded as the gold standard when it comes to coffee scales. It is THE coffee scale for speed, precision, and accuracy.

 The scale is composed of anodized aluminum available in three sleek colors: white, black, or silver.
 The Acaia scales have a reputation for being durable and able to stand the test of time.

 The Lunar has been carefully designed with espresso in mind.
 To start with, it has a very compact footprint, measuring 105mm x 105mm with a height of just 15mm.
-The small size means that it fits perfectly onto the drip tray of most espresso machines.
+The small size means that it fits perfectly on the espresso machine’s drip tray.

 Acaia also sells the Lunar base to protect the scale from heat and moisture, a good idea if the scale is to be used in a commercial environment.
-There is also a carrying case if you are intending on traveling with the scale.
+There is also a carrying case if you intend on traveling with the scale.

 When it comes to choosing a coffee scale, the crucial consideration should always be precision.
 In a nutshell, you need a coffee scale that will allow you to brew with accuracy and consistency.